 It helps to break things down into bite-sized pieces.
 Your first thought might be along the lines of "What is a new garage door going to cost me?"
 A good place to look for answers to that question is with these frequently asked questions about the costs of a new garage door.

-From there, you ought to consider the different materials that garage doors are constructed from (see Choosing the Best Garage Door Material.
+From there, you ought to consider the different materials that garage doors are constructed from.
 Once you understand something about materials, you then need to make sure you choose the style of garage door that best complements your house.
-For that, see Understanding Garage Door Styles.

 Concerned about doing the right thing for the environment?
 Then take a look at Choosing a Green Garage Door.